-Recurring Riff: The End of The Raging Waves from the third game is remixed to The End of The Raging Winds in the fourth game.
+Recurring Riff: Scatter About, the theme of the Elemental Dragons, appears in every installment of the series.
+The End of The Raging Waves from the third game is remixed to The End of The Raging Winds in the fourth game.

-Remixed Level: Most of the maps in The Millennium Girl are very different in terms of routes from Etrian Odyssey's, forcing the player to make their maps from exploration instead of memory.
+Remixed Level: Most of the maps in The Millennium Girl and Fafnir no Kishi are very different in terms of routes from Etrian Odyssey's, forcing the player to make their maps from exploration instead of memory.

 Respawning Enemies: Any slain F.O.E. in Etrian Odyssey will come back after three in-game days, unless it was actually a plot-related boss, in which case it will come back after eleven.
-Increased to 7 days in Heroes of Lagaard and 14 days in The Drowned City and Legends of the Titan.
+Increased to 7 days in Heroes of Lagaard and 14 days in every game after that.

 Retraux: This whole series more or less came about because a certain game designer really wanted there to be Dungeon Master for the DS.
 Every aspect is lovingly oldschool, even down to the music, which was actually entirely composed on a PC-88.
 Example from the third game.